Ipomoea tricolor

 Ipomoea tricolor, the Mexican morning glory or just morning glory, is a species of flowering plant in the family Convolvulaceae, native to the tropics of the Americas, and widely cultivated and naturalised elsewhere.

+Alkaloids

+Ipomoea tricolor seeds contains LSA and LSH among other alkaloids due to the presence of a symbiotic fungus Periglandula ipomoeae, which produces them.

+Description

 It is an herbaceous annual or perennial twining liana growing to 2–4 m tall.
 The leaves are spirally arranged, 3-7 cm long with a 1.5-6 cm long petiole.
 The flowers are trumpet-shaped, 4–9 cm in diameter, most commonly blue with a white to golden yellow centre.

-Heavenly blue, and many other species of morning glory, contain ergine.
+I. tricolor and many rarer species of morning glory, contain ergoline alkaloids, predominantly ergine.
+Some supermarkets have stopped carrying I. tricolor seeds because of this.

 Cultivation and uses

-In cultivation, the species is very commonly grown misnamed as Ipomoea violacea, actually a different, though related, species.
+In cultivation, the species is very commonly grown misnamed as Ipomoea violacea, which is actually a different, though related, species.
 I. tricolor does not tolerate temperatures below 5 C, and so in temperate regions is usually grown as an annual.
 It is in any case a relatively short-lived plant.
 It prefers a warm, sheltered, sunny position such as a south- or west-facing wall.

 Ingesting any part of the plant may cause discomfort.

 Numerous cultivars of I. tricolor with different flower colours have been selected for use as ornamental plants; widely grown examples include: